-The physical therapy curriculum of BU Sargent College emphasizes a conceptual framework for clinical practice across all clinical content areas which is a combination of the Patient/Client Management model of practice described by the Guide to Physical Therapist Practice, the International Classification of Functioning and Disability model of disablement, and the systems model of motor control to drive a hypothesis-oriented examination based on function and a task-based approach to intervention.
+The physical therapy curriculum of BU Sargent College emphasizes a conceptual framework for clinical practice across all clinical content areas which is a combination of the patient/client management model of practice described by the guide to physical therapist practice, the international classification of functioning and disability model of disablement, and the systems model of motor control to drive a hypothesis-oriented examination based on function and a task-based approach to intervention.
 We believe that altered human movement is best understood using a functional approach to the movement system.
-It is the examination of function/movement that drives the subsequent comprehensive physical therapy examination and intervention.
-Evidence-based practice, a core value of the physical therapy program, is emphasized in all aspects of this conceptual framework and is included in all courses.
+It is the examination of function/movement that drives the subsequent comprehensive physical therapy program, is emphasized in all aspects of this conceptual framework and is included in all courses.
 In addition, health promotion, wellness, and prevention of injury or disease that ensures quality of life to all are pivotal to our program.

 The physical therapy curriculum at BU Sargent College is designed to educate physical therapists across practice domains.
 Specialization is encouraged following graduation and after gaining some clinical experience.
-The nature of clinical practice suggests that a logical way to study function, disability and its contributing impairments is to divide the approach into the musculoskeletal, neuromuscular, cardiopulmonary, and integumentary systems.
+The nature of clinical practice suggests that a logical way to study function, disability and its contributing impairments is to divide the approach into the musculoskeletal, neuromuscular, cardiopulmonary and integumentary systems.
 Clinically based courses are organized accordingly.
 The effects of development and aging on the behavior of physiologic systems are highlighted within the program.
 Basic science courses and foundation courses introduce the knowledge base necessary for the exploration of the relationship of function and ability.